How to Exhibit More Predictable Behaviors: Experimenting with Humans

 As complementary information, the 3rd column provides the (constant) lengths of trajectories in each case as an indicator of the problem size.
 As anticipated, $\pi_\mdps$ and $\pi_\mdpb$ generate minimal-length trajectories, while $\piApred$ generates slightly longer ones in some cases ($M_1$+$M_6$) to follow more predictable paths.

-The 4th column indicates the average response time (in ms) per cell, which appears to be inversely related to the difficulty to make predictions. \vincent{ These average response times are lower for $\pi_\mdpb$ and $\piApred$ than for $\pi_\mdps$.
+The 4th column indicates the average response time (in ms) per cell, which appears to be inversely related to the difficulty to make predictions.
+These average response times are lower for $\pi_\mdpb$ and $\piApred$ than for $\pi_\mdps$.
 An important difference between response times of $\pi_\mdpb$ and $\piApred$ can be observed for $M_6$.
-In this maze, it is harder for the human to learn the agent's bias of $\pi_\mdpb$, while $\piApred$ plans its actions to go through states with reduced action ambiguity. } Further data analysis would be required to more closely relate long response times with cells with multiple optimal actions.
+In this maze, it is harder for the human to learn the agent's bias of $\pi_\mdpb$, while $\piApred$ plans its actions to go through states with reduced action ambiguity.